valerio-oliveira/dataops-trail/README.md

 ---

-## Terraform setup
+## Preparing to deploy

-Just after pulling this project to your local machine, in order to be able to use Terraform, you need to create the "variables.auto.tfvars" file into ./terraform/aws directory, and set variable values as described below.
+Just after pulling this project into your local machine, you will need to do take two steps before deploy the application:

+- Create the "Inventories" directory under "ansible" directory
+- Create the "variables.auto.tfvars" into ./terraform/aws directory, and set the project variables values.

 I assume you already have installed and configured Terraform and Ansible in your machine.

 variables.auto.tfvars